Adra, Purulia: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Railway centre

 Adra is the divisional headquarters of the Adra division of South Eastern Railway.
 The economy of the town is driven by the presence of the railways there.
-It is one of the three important coal loading divisions (the other two being Bilaspur and Chakradharpur) which supply coal to power plants across India.
+It is one of the three important coal loading divisions (the other two being Bilaspur and Dhanbad) which supply coal to power plants across India.

 An important railway junction, Adra railway station connects to Asansol on the Howrah-Delhi Main Line, Tatanagar on the Howrah-Nagpur-Mumbai line, Kharagpur on the Kolkata-Chennai and Kolkata-Mumbai lines, and Gomoh on the Kolkata-Delhi line.
 The present station building was built in 1903.

 Demographics

 According to the 2011 Census of India, Adra had a total population of 14,956, of which 7,596 (51%) were males and 7,360 (49%) were females.
 There were 1,187 persons in the age range of 0–6 years.
 The total number of literate persons in Adra was 11,565 (83.99% of the population over 6 years).

 In 2001, Adra had a population of 22,118 Males constitute 52% of the population and females 48%.
 Adra has an average literacy rate of 73%, higher than the national average of 59.5%; with 56% of the males and 44% of females literate.
 10% of the population was under 6 years of age.